-In the movie, Hansel is diabetic as a result of his experience in the gingerbread house as a child.
-In the original script, Gretel was also supposed to have an eating disorder as a result of her childhood trauma, but it was cut from the final version.
+Hansel is diabetic as a result of his experience in the gingerbread house as a child.
+In the original script, Gretel was also supposed to have an eating disorder as a result the same trauma, but this was not included in the movie.

 Was generally panned by mainstream critics, particularly for what they saw as its weak script and gratuitous violence.
 However, many horror genre critics were more positive, viewing the film as unpretentiously entertaining.
 The film topped the domestic box office on it's opening weekend and was a major hit in Brazil, Russia, Germany and Mexico.
 It's worldwide theatrical run gross exceed $200 million for the production cost of $50 million.
-Due to the commercial success of the film, which was planned as the first part of a series, it's sequel is currently in development.
+Due to the commercial success of the film, which was planned as the first part of a series, Hansel & Gretel: Witch Hunters 2 went into development.

 When Ben is taking care of Gretel he brings her porridge and says that it's "not too hot, not too cold, but just right" thus making reference to Goldilocks and the Three Bears, another Tale from the Brothers Grimm.